 Corcovado © JosÃ© R.

 The Caribbean has a cultural diversity that is different from the rest of Costa Rica.
-With its beautiful beaches, great surfing conditions and pristine national parks, it is becoming one of the top attractions for the adventurous traveller.
-It is less developed than the Pacific side, with fewer roads and smaller settlements, and about half the area is set apart and protected in parks and wildlife refuges.
+With its beautiful beaches, great surfing conditions, and pristine national parks, it is becoming one of the top attractions for adventurers.
+Less developed than the Pacific side, it has fewer roads and smaller settlements.
+About half the area is set apart and protected in parks and wildlife refuges.

-The villages are laid back with an unhurried atmosphere common throughout the region.
-The majority of the people are extremely friendly, live close to the coast and speak a lively form of English.
-The people of the Caribbean delight in showing visitors the natural beauty of the area and are eager to share their culture with anyone willing to hang out for a while.
+The villages are laidback with an unhurried atmosphere common throughout the region.
+The majority of the people are extremely friendly, live close to the coast, and speak a lively form of English.
+They delight in showing visitors the natural beauty of the area and are eager to share their culture with others.
 There is plenty to see and do, but things are relaxed so take time to experience this rewarding side of Costa Rica.